Bidding and tendering

 1. Finding bids to take part in.

-In part 2 of the series we looked at “the most valuable customer”.
-When seeking bids to take part in the points raised in the blog are still relevant.
 Even though someone is giving you the opportunity to bid, you should check that it fits with your business strategy, they are a suitable client and that the competition is worth taking part in.
-On LinkedIn recently, I saw someone ask for electrical contractors to bid the electrical installation for 250 flats.
+On LinkedIn recently, someone asked for electrical contractors to bid the electrical installation for 250 flats.
 Several contractors had responded, “Send me the drawings, I’ll give you a price”.
 If all the offers were taken up and everyone who said they would respond did, the bidding contractors had less than a 1:20 chance of securing.
 The chances are they were being used as a check price to the contractors “pet” electrician.
 Responding to offers like this are a complete waste of time and money.
 So, only bid tenders you have qualified and have a probability of winning at the strike rate you can afford.

 If your business strategy is to bid public sector work you commence with an Expression of Interest.
 (EOI).
 You start by registering on the Government portal https://www.gov.uk/contracts-finder.
 Once registered you will be notified when contracts are available to bid which meet the criteria you specified.
 When you see one which is suitable to bid, you register your interest, by completing the Expression of Interest.
 Having returned the EOI you will be notified as to when the Pre-Qualification Questionnaire will be available.
 (PQQ)